 Announcement of the awards will be made by email shortly after a decision has been made.
 The names of winners will be announced and an example of their work will also be published on the ARC Website.

 Suggested Entries: Portraits rendered from life, landscapes, still lifes, paintings from life, drawings or paintings from the figure (nude), cast studies in charcoal or grisaille palette, or completed thematic works.

 Painting and sculpture students who meet the above-noted criteria and who wish to be considered for this scholarship competition should download the application and complete it in its entirety. [ Download Student Scholarship Application in MSWord or PDF format. ]

 10 to 15 Images

 ARC's panel of judges is located all over the world, making it necessary to evaluate applications via the Internet.
 Therefore, students who wish to apply are asked to send not less than 10 and not more than 15 images in a JPEG format of their best work (see above for special considerations).
-Images should be as near 800 X 1200 as possible, and emailed as an attached file. [ email@example.com ]
+Images should be 1mb and 10mb files and be emailed as attached files. [ email@example.com ]

 3 Letters of Recommendation